This page describes the general organization of the week at camp and provides some advice about the program and choosing ensembles and workshops.

 2) Violin Technique (A, N) or Viola Technique (A, N) or Cello Technique (A, N)

-3) Chamber Group (A, L) or Intro Chamber Group (A, L) or Intro to Bluegrass (A, N)
+3) Chamber Group (A, L) or Intro Chamber Group (A, L) or Intro Playing Baroque Music (A)

 5) Strings Ensemble (A) or Latin Ensemble (A, L) or Jamming Basics (A, L) or Blues Band (A, L)

-6) Intro Celtic Fiddling (violin, viola, A) or Cello Choir (A) or Klezmer Band (A, L) or Accompanist/Soloist (A, L)
+6) Intro Celtic Fiddling for Violin (A) or Non-Classical Genres on Viola (A) or Cello Choir (A) or Klezmer Band (A, L) or Accompanist/Soloist Collaboration (A, L)

 Woodwinds